scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Claws.*** *Melee Attack:* 4 AP, 2/2/1/0/0</br>On hit deals 1/1 in slashing damage.
+***Claws.*** *Melee Attack:* 4 AP, 2/2/1/0/0 - On hit deals 1/1 in slashing damage.

-***Bite.*** *Melee Attack, Once per turn:* 7 AP, 2/3/1/0/0</br>On hit deals 1/3 in piercing damage.
+***Bite.*** *Melee Attack, Once per turn:* 7 AP, 2/3/1/0/0 - On hit deals 1/3 in piercing damage.

-***Fireball.*** *Ranged Attack:* 7 AP, Range 7, 2/0/3/0/0</br>Spits a fireball at a creature in range.
+***Fireball.*** *Ranged Attack:* 7 AP, Range 7, 2/0/3/0/0 - Spits a fireball at a creature in range.
 The creature makes a Defense roll against this attack.
 On hit they take 2/2 in fire damage, adding 0/2 on a critical.
 After using this attack it must be recharged.
 At the start of each turn this creature rolls 2 Superior dice, recharging this attack on a critical.
 ___

 #### Half Dragon